Who we are and what we’re doing

 Our goal is to not re-invent any wheels but rather make them turn faster.
 We are here to connect industrial hemp advocates and entrepreneurs with the appropriate resources to help them grow within the industry.

-If you are interested in learning more about hemp and its many uses or are already in the know and want to find a way to help,
+If you are interested in learning more about hemp and its many uses or are already in the know and want to find a way to help, please

-We met about two years ago and almost immediately started sharing our common interests in ways to help the environment and people.
+We met in 2015 and almost immediately started sharing our common interests in ways to help the environment and people.
 Multiple conversations and a lot of research about plastic, its misuse and lack of alternatives, lead us to learn about hemp plastic, a biodegradable option that is currently being made abroad, namely China.
 Our conclusion was that hemp could be the answer to not only the plastic epidemic (so we like to call it) but many other issues that have a negative impact on our environment and health.
 There is no doubt that this plant could provide substantial benefits to a healthier way of living – from building with hemp, a much healthier, and safer alternative to traditional building, to making durable clothes and other textiles, to eating the seeds and oil which are exceptionally nutritious and rich in protein, healthy fats and various minerals, to a bio-diesel fuel made from its oil, and this is only to mention a few of hemp’s many uses.

 We decided to pursue a path to help with the supply and demand of hemp and to focus our efforts on where we could have the biggest impact.
 We have more than 25 years of experience in graphic design, furniture design, and production, along with more than 20 years in direct marketing and database analytics.
 We also have owned our own successful businesses.
 While we are identifying other ways to help the industry, we thought, why not offer our services to the people who share the same passion for “reintroducing” hemp to the US?
 We also see the need to help people understand more about the crop and why we are so far behind other countries with regards to using it today.
 We plan to expand this site to provide facts, updates on the legality of who and where hemp can be grown currently, as well as educational resources to help farmers, entrepreneurs, businesses and anyone else who has an interest in helping save our planet with this amazing plant.
 Visit our blog for the latest GWH News.